reyemtm/parcel-viewer/README.md

 ##Open Parcel Viewer
 ####An [OVRDC App Template](https://ovrdc.github.io)

 This open data parcel viewer is a client-side app that uses Leaflet to render a whole county parcel map without the need for a GIS server.
 Try out the [demo](https://ovrdc.github.io/parcel-viewer/).
+This app also includes the modern-ui custom OVRDC style for the search bar and layer control.

 ![Parcel Viewer](assets/images/parcel-img.png)